asmitul/fullstack-webapp/.github/ISSUES/fix-test-failures.md

    - The Python path in the Docker container wasn't correctly set up to find the app modules
    - This caused import errors when running the tests in the container

+5. **Missing Mock Endpoints**:
+   - The simplified test app only had the root endpoint but was missing the auth and tasks endpoints
+   - This caused 404 Not Found errors when running the auth and tasks tests

 ## Fixes Applied

 1. **Fixed Pydantic Model Conflict**: